nextstrain/augur/docs/releases/migrating-v5-v6.md

 For example, if your old files were `auspice/virus_AB_tree.json` and `auspice/virus_AB_meta.json`, you might want to call the single output `auspice/virus_AB.json` - or if you want to tell it apart from your v1 export, you might call it `auspice/virus_ABv2.json`.

 To export the reference sequence relative to which mutations have been identified, specify the `--include-root-sequence` flag.
-This flag replaces the `--output-sequence` argument and writes a JSON whose name is relative to the stem of the main output JSON.
+This flag writes a JSON whose name is relative to the stem of the main output JSON.
+For VCF input, this file will contain the reference sequence to which the VCF is mapped.
 For example, if the main output is called `auspice/virus_AB.json`, the root sequence will be saved to `auspice/virus_AB_root-sequence.json`.

 ### Other changed arguments